SRI LANKA

 Christianity, introduced by the Portuguese in the 16th century, is still considered a foreign religion and converts are seen as traitors and face threats and attacks.
 Muslims also face persecution.

-Bodu Bala Sena (BBS) or “Buddhist Power Force” is believed to be behind most attacks on minorities.
+Bodu Bala Sena or “Buddhist Power Force” is believed to be behind most attacks on minorities.
 A Sinhalese Buddhist nationalist organisation, it formed in Colombo in July 2012 when Buddhist monks broke away from the Jathika Hela Urumaya (National Heritage) party, saying it was not sufficiently militant in protecting Buddhism.

 Persecution of Christians has escalated since 2012, including mob attacks on churches, state-sanctioned church closures, personal attacks, arson, vandalism, intimidation and discrimination (notably in relation to Christian burials being prevented).